IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ## Infanticide

 Section 178 of the Crimes Act 1961 allows mothers who murder their children when they are experiencing mental illness to be charged with the less severe crime of *infanticide*.
 Infanticide has a maximum 3 year prison sentence where murder has a maximum sentence of life imprisonment.
 Research shows that mental health issues like postnatal depression are a risk for both mothers and fathers.
-In New Zealand, there is at least one case of a man being charged with murder where a woman he would have been charged with infanticide.[^6]
+In New Zealand, there is at least one case of a man being charged with murder where a woman he would have been charged with infanticide.

+> Another class of ‘neither nor’ defendants are the ‘deserving cases’.
+These are defendants suffering some mental impairment who, because of their circumstances, deserve reduced culpability in a way the law currently fails to provide.
+For example, in R v W the defendant, a loving father, learnt that his baby child had been born with the worst survivable brain dysfunction and would never have independent functioning.
+Consequently, the defendant became mentally debilitated and developed acute stress disorder (recognised in ICD-10), which was a causal factor in him killing the baby.
+He was held to be sane.
+As shall be discussed, infanticide is the only statutory form of reduced culpability for defendants suffering mental impairment short of insanity in New Zealand. **However, infanticide is only available to mothers who kill their children, so the defendant here was charged with murder.**[^6]

+There is some support to replace infanticide with a gender neutral law.

+> Otago University law professor Kevin Dawkins … said he would like to see infanticide replaced with another partial defence of diminished responsibility, to apply to female and male offenders.[^13]

 ## Adoption
 The Human Rights Commission identified Section 4(2) of the Adoption Act 1955 as discriminatory against men.[^7]